 The Honours Degree Program provides depth of study in one specialization, strengthening written and oral communication skills, research and analytical abilities, as well as ensuring a breadth of study in the arts, social sciences, mathematics and sciences.

 To graduate from a general program a student must:

 earn 15.00 credits.
 These must include courses that fulfill the distribution requirements (see below).
 At least 4.00 credits must be at the 3000 level or above.
 Not more than 6.00 credits at the introductory (1000) level may be counted towards the 15.00 credits requirement.

-9.00 of the required 15.00 credits must be in courses offered by the College of Arts, the departments of Economics, Geography, Political Science, Psychology, Sociology and Anthropology (in the College of Social and Applied Human Sciences and the College of Management and Economics), School of Computer Science, or the Department of Mathematics and Statistics.
+9.00 of the required 15.00 credits must be in courses offered by the College of Arts, the departments of Economics, Geography, Political Science, Psychology, Sociology and Anthropology (in the College of Social and Applied Human Sciences and the College of Business and Economics), School of Computer Science, or the Department of Mathematics and Statistics.

 no more than 11.00 credits in any one subject or discipline, as indicated by the course prefix code, can be counted towards a general degree.